persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     :align: center

 In the resulting window, the user has to define the value of each input variables for which the evaluation has to be performed.
+The values are expected to be floating points or integer.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/modelEvaluationResults.png
     :align: center